JJ/granada-off/text/graffiti.md

 And the main reason why it is so is probably sex.
-That is *Sex*, or also *El niño de las pinturas*, an incredibly talented *writer*, which started with a simple *sex* tag you can still find everywhere and is now the main driving force of the street art *scene* nowadays.
+That is *Sex*, or also *El niño de las pinturas*, an incredibly talented *writer*, which started with a simple *sex* or *Sex69* tag you can still find everywhere and is now the main driving force of the street art *scene* nowadays.
 But together with him, several factors contribute to its dynamism.
 First one is its autonomy.
 Since there are so many artists and they have